M-Umr/BigData_Cleaning_and_Visualization/README.md

 # BigData_Cleaning_and_Visualization
-This project is to read a large dataset and do some preprocessing and then visualize subplot using a loop
+This project is to read a dataset and then visualize subplot using a loop

+Preprocessing is already completed in .ipynb colab file